firecow/gitlab-ci-local/README.md

 ### DotEnv file

-Add a `.gitlab-ci-local-env` file to the current working directory
+Add a `.gitlab-ci-local.env` file to the current working directory

 ```
 # Overrides .gitlab-ci.yml as the default git ci/cd file